 - Light Thermarest sleeping pad.
 Insulation is important.
 Sleeping pad gives you cushion and padding while you are sleeping, so don’t forget mattress with you for camping.
 Our choice is Therm-a-rest Trail Sleeping Pad, which is self-inflating, light, solid foam type, and we enjoy our nights in a tent with this stuff.

 - Hammock.
 We love hammocks.
 After the hike, we hang the hammock on the trees and rest hanging out in it.
 In addition, it’s great for the spine.
-We have a light double camping hammock, which allows us to relax together.
+We have and love this light double camping hammock, which allows us to relax together.
 In Havasu Falls Camping, you have lots of trees where you can hang on the hammock.
-For us it’s essential for Havasu Falls Hike so do not forget to add it to Havasupai Packing List.
+For us it’s essential for Havasu Falls Hike so do not forget to add it to your Havasupai Packing List.
+More about hammock, and how to choose the best backpacking hammock read in our post.

 - Headlamp.
 It’s must-have on camping and also during the only a one-day hike.
+If you follow our advice and start your hike before sunrise at 4-5 am, the headlamp will come in handy on the trail.
+So don’t forget to pack it.
 Our choice is a strong headlamp.

 - Fuel.
-For a 3-day trip, one 230-gram fuel canister should be enough if you are using your stove for coffee and dinner.
+For a 3-day trip to Havasu Falls, one 230-gram fuel canister should be enough for 2 people, if you are using your stove for coffee and dinner.

 - Camping knife.
 It should be high quality, from carbon stainless steel.
 Our choice is Gerber.

 - Water filtering.
-There is one spring at camping that provides safe drinking water.
+There is one spring at Havasu Falls camping that provides safe drinking water.
 So we didn’t filter it.
 However, it’s a good option to have some Water Purification Tablets just in case.
+Especially if you have a sensitive stomach or other ailments.
+We always pack tablets just in case.
 For sure you should take Bag Water Reservoir, it’s essential because spring is located at the beginning of Havasu Falls Camping, which is over half mile long.
 And most important, remember to take a minimum of one gallon or 3 liters of water for your hike, but if you are going to hike during the day, about noon, take much more.
-Zip Water Reservoir is very comfortable.
+Zip Water Reservoir is also very comfortable.
 Or you can take a big bottle of water and water filter.

 - Rain cover for smartphones.
 If you like taking photos with your smartphone you should use a dry bag for it, especially when you are in waterfalls.